binary-com/deriv-api-docs/docs/core-concepts/authorization-authentication/index.md

 Please refer to [Setting up a Deriv Application](docs/application_setup) for detailed instruction how to create Deriv API token and Applications
 :::

-## Authentication Process

-Third-party developers can authorize calls to the API in two different ways: via API token or via OAuth2.

 ### API Token

 An API token is a unique identifier of a client that requests access from a server.
 It's the simplest way of authorization.